Ancient Olive Tree

-This sized tree is the start of our range of larger olive trees.
-These are more mature trees with interesting trunks which are uniquely gnarled and sculptural.
+This size, mature olive tree have very interesting trunks which are uniquely gnarled and sculptural and naturally formed over many years.
 We hand pick every tree to ensure maximum character.
 If you are looking for a larger olive tree but have restricted access then this size olive tree is ideal.
-Most of this size can be planted into those awkward spaces such as roof gardens, terraces and back gardens, especially where there is no other access other than through the house.
+This size tree can be planted into large pots and planters and look wonderful in courtyards, terraces and back gardens or even either side of a grand entrance.
 Our olive trees are container grown, this means they can be planted all year round, and are ideally suited to a south or west facing position where they can enjoy maximum sunshine.
-They are a particular favourite for roof gardens as they are very wind tolerent, and even thrive in a seaside location.
+They are a particular favourite for roof gardens as they are very wind tolerant, and even thrive in a seaside location.

 This olive tree has to be delivered by pallet which incurs a delivery surcharge of £50 which is added at checkout.